zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/database-config/database-config.md

     ```

-4. After connecting to your container database create the user 'orcl_user'.
+4. After connecting to your container database create the user 'zdml'.
 If you would like you can replace `WELcome123ZZ` with a password of your choice.
 Write down or save the password as you will need it later.
     ```
     <copy>
     create user zdml identified by WELcome##1234;